jayminmewada/MorseCode/README.md

 Morse Code Application

 This is a Java application that converts text to Morse code and vice versa, with a GUI built using JavaFX.
-MongoDB is utilized for data storage.
+MongoDB is utilized for data storage.This project beging managed using Maven.

 Features